Do you have a passion for helping people with their money, but you just don’t know how to go about it?

 For me, I started off as a financial advisor.
 I already had my securities license whenever I was trying to find new clients.
 I shared my story time and time again because I was younger.
 I didn’t have any certifications other than my Series 7 and Series 66 securities licenses.

-Maybe so I will make a big commission or fund my life goals and my financial goals (cars and houses).
+Maybe I will make a big commission or fund my life goals and my financial goals (cars and houses).
 Or is this something that I am truly passionate about?

 I don’t know if I did it intentionally, like did I think I needed to have a money story?
-I guess I realized the more that I started meeting new people, especially potential new clients prospects, that question came up a lot.
+I guess I realized the more that I started meeting new people, especially potential new client prospects, that question came up a lot.

 They wanted to know what my money story was.
-They didn’t ask me like that, they usually asked what made me get into finance or become a financial planner.
+They didn’t ask me like that.
+They usually asked what made me get into finance or become a financial planner.

-Most of my story was, both my parents filing bankruptcy, my dad dying with a negative net worth, me making some of those same financial mistakes, and realizing who I didn’t want to become.
+Most of my story involved both my parents filing bankruptcy, my dad dying with a negative net worth, me making some of those same financial mistakes, and realizing who I didn’t want to become.

 Then, I made a huge change in the way that I approached my finances by making savings, living within my means a priority, and just sharing that, and not in a sales-y way, just in a straightforward and honest way.

 Lo and behold, I did not realize I would end up selling the practice and doing more on the online side, but I still have a passion for money and finance.
-That is why I record this Podcast and have the YouTube channel, and still keep up with this Good Financial Cents blog.
+That is why I record this Podcast, have the YouTube channel, and still keep up with this Good Financial Cents blog.

 It is part of how I’m wired.
-I just love it and that is why I do it.
+I just love it, and that is why I do it.
 That is my money story.

-If this is a way to brag on yourself, then so be it.
+If this is a way to brag about yourself, then so be it.
 Have it be a humble brag, ‘Oh man, I was $100,000 in debt, then I went on an extreme debt payoff plan where I sold all my stuff, and I was working two jobs, and I paid off all that debt in like two years.

 People want to hear that excitement.
 They want to hear what you’re passionate about.
 They want to know that they can achieve whatever it is that you’ve achieved.
 That’s how you’re trying to find like-minded individuals that you can help coach through this process.

-Who are you going to help? – Identifying Your Niche
+Who Are You Going to Help? – Identifying Your Niche

 In Chris’s case, he mentioned that he was in the software industry.
 He says he’s like a financial coach helping individuals and families get their finances in order and then eventually, hopefully, move into full-time financial planning.
-So individuals, families, I think you want to be a little bit more specific or more niche.
+So, individuals, families, I think you want to be a little bit more specific or more niche.

 What is your niche?
 Is it families, and let’s think about families, right, is that new families, maybe with young kids, maybe it’s families that have older kids that are getting ready to start college.

-Chris, you’re in the software industry so maybe you want to target software industry professionals.
-Maybe they struggle with budgeting and that’s what you did or maybe just with your upbringing with your family history, there might be something there.
+Chris, you’re in the software industry, so maybe you want to target software industry professionals.
+Maybe they struggle with budgeting, and that’s what you did, or maybe just with your upbringing with your family history, there might be something there.

-Maybe you’re into running marathons or you’re into fishing or maybe you’re into music, you know, that could be another way to focus on like that type of subgroup.
+Maybe you’re into running marathons, or you’re into fishing, or maybe you’re into music, you know, that could be another way to focus on like that type of subgroup.
 Eventually, you can broaden who you want to help.

-I initially started helping retirees but then, because I had young children, I was friends with younger people and they would gravitate towards me.
-Then I started the blog and started doing more things online.
+I initially started helping retirees, but then, because I had young children, I was friends with younger people, and they would gravitate towards me.
+Then, I started the blog and started doing more things online.

-I had entrepreneur types that were that gravitated towards me probably for the same reasons why you found me on social media and why you’ve been following me.
+I had entrepreneur types that were that gravitated towards me, probably for the same reasons why you found me on social media and why you’ve been following me.
 You gravitated towards either my style, the content I was producing, or just the things that I shared about my personal experiences.
 Either way, there’s something that led you to continue to follow me.

-I would encourage you to figure out what that is for you so that others will just naturally gravitate to your story, and what you have to share.
+I would encourage you to figure out what that is for you so that others will just naturally gravitate to your story and what you have to share.